Wood lexicon Wood species

 Origin Siberia

-The Siberian larch (Larix sibirica), a species of pine tree, is native to Russia and Mongolia and is an important forest tree.
+The Siberian larch (Larix sibirica), a species of pine, is native to Russia and Mongolia and is an important forest tree.
 It forms the tree line in Siberia and is rare in Europe.
-The tree species prefers a continental climate, is light-requiring and grows on various soils up to 2.400 meters above sea level.
+The tree species prefers a continental climate, requires light and grows on various soils up to 2,400 meters above sea level.
 Siberian larch, part of mixed stands, has low requirements for warmth, moisture and soil quality.
 The wood, known for its quality, plays an important role in the timber trade.
-Fast growing with a straight trunk and flexible needles, it is used for decking, parquet flooring and general timber construction, such as profiled timber.
+Fast-growing with a straight trunk and flexible needles, it is used for decking, parquet flooring and in general timber construction, such as profiled timbers.
 Due to its economic importance, it is successfully imported into Germany.

 The straight trunk ends in an oval to pyramidal crown.
-Growing quickly, it reaches peak growth after 30 years and can live up to 500 years.
-The deep taproot penetrates up to 1,5 meters into the ground.
-The bark varies from hairy on young branches to gray and deeply cracked on older trunks.
-The reddish-brown heartwood is durable, heavy and shows clearly visible annual rings.
+Fast-growing, it reaches the peak of growth after 30 years and can live up to 500 years.
+The deep-reaching taproot penetrates up to 1.5 meters into the ground.
+The bark varies from hairy on young branches to gray and deeply fissured on older trunks.
+The reddish-brown heartwood is durable, heavy and shows clearly recognizable growth rings.
 The flexible needles are light green and fall off in winter.
-Cone production reaches its maximum at 30 to 40 years.
+Cone production reaches its maximum at 30 to 40 years of age.
 Mature cones are 10 to 50 millimeters long and light brown.

-The flavonoid taxifolin, obtained from larch trunks, has positive effects such as vasodilating, vasodilating, blood pressure lowering and antioxidant.
-Used medicinally, it offers wide health benefits.
+The flavonoid taxifolin, extracted from larch trunks, has positive effects such as vasodilating, vascular stabilizing, blood pressure lowering and antioxidant.
+Used medicinally, it offers a wide range of health benefits.

 Source: Wikipedia